Omay238/gooberts-spoopy-world/README.md

 loves the guy, the way he's a goober and all that stuff. he's straight up goobing it! anyways, this is a very spoopy (not spooky11!!!) game.

+go through the levels, some of them a randomly generated maze :O, and some of them special

 ## hack club siege
-this project was made in a week for the hack club siege week 5, with the theme "spooky" (eeks!). as of writing i've gotten like 10 hours sunken into the game.
+this project was made in a week for the hack club siege week 5, with the theme "spooky" (eeks!). as of writing i've gotten like 30 hours sunken into the game.

 ## tech stack lololol
 godot - game engine at the core of the game (woahhh)